mitchelljohnson3/RN_finance_tracker/README.md

 List of dependencies:

-'react-native-paper'

-- gives easy styling and tons of helpful web components
+'react-native-paper' -> gives easy styling and tons of helpful web components

-'react-native-paper-tabs' + 'react-native-pager-view'

-- gives swipeable tabs
+'react-native-paper-tabs' + 'react-native-pager-view' -> gives swipeable top tabs

-'react-native-paper-dates'

-- gives date picker modal -> looks really good
+'react-native-paper-dates' -> gives date picker modal for selecting dates

-'react-native-keyboard-aware-scroll-view'

-- a better version of the built in KeyboardAvoidingView
+'react-native-keyboard-aware-scroll-view' -> a better version of the built in KeyboardAvoidingView